reesemclean/RDMBorderedButton/README.md

 	button.adjustsCornerRadiusBasedOnFrame = NO; //Default is YES

-You can also change the ratio of the corner radius off this automatic adjustment:
+You can also change the ratio of the corner radius of this automatic adjustment:

 	button.cornerRadiusRatioToSmallestSide = 1.0/4.0; //Default is 1.0/6.0

+Note that changes to Corner Radius will not be animated.
+If you would like a corner radius change to be animated you will need to animate the key path using CoreAnimation.
+See the programatic view controller in the example project to see an example of this.

 The corner radius can be adjusted manually (this turns off automatic adjustments):

-	button.cornerRadius = 6.0;
+	//This will forward the cornerRadius to the button's layer and turn off automatic adjustments button.cornerRadius = 6.0;

 ###Color

 The text and border color are adjusted together.
 For normal state they can be changed using either: